What is incontinence? Causes, Symptoms, Treatment and Care

-Over 40 per cent of all respondents don’t even feel that they can confide in their family about the matter and this figure increased to 68% saying they wouldn’t discuss the topic within a group of friends.
+Over 40 per cent of all respondents don’t even feel that they can confide in their family about their incontinence and this figure increased to 68% saying they wouldn’t discuss the topic within a group of friends.

 Social life, mental health and incontinence

 This can lead to well-known mental health issues in a range of people.
 From the respondents surveyed, almost 40% stated that their incontinence has had a negative effect on their mental health.

-Embarrassment and fear of being “caught short”, could mean that people say no to social occasions which may lead to anxiety and in more severe cases, depression.
-Our survey states that half of sufferers find that their symptoms and conditions affect their social life and almost half of respondents have completely cancelled plans because of incontinence symptoms or the fear of experiencing symptoms outside their home.
+Our survey found that half of sufferers find that their symptoms and conditions affect their social life, with almost half of respondents completely cancelling plans because of incontinence symptoms or the fear of experiencing symptoms outside their home.

 Incontinence at work

 Research suggests that 45% of people have experienced issues in the workplace.
 Unfortunately, only 8% have felt comfortable speaking about the issues with work colleagues.

 So how can employers help with incontinence?

-More than a third (36%) of respondents state they would welcome a situation where the dialogue around the topic is more open and accepted – hardly surprising considering 35% of people suffer from incontinence related issues on a daily basis.
+More than a third (36%) of respondents say they would welcome a situation where talk around the topic is more open and accepted.

-Over a quarter (28%) of respondents would consider more online resources as a significant step forward in receiving help and improving their incontinence symptoms, whereas 41% would consider better incontinence management products as a step forward in supporting the management of the issue.
+28% of respondents would consider more online resources as a step forward in receiving help and improving their incontinence symptoms.
+Whereas 41% would consider better incontinence management products as a step forward in supporting the management of the issue.